Guatemala - Country Commercial Guide

 Overall, the banking system remains stable.
-According to information from the Superintendence of Banks (SIB), the Guatemalan banking system comprises 17 commercial banks, which held an estimated USD 51. billion in assets by December 2020.
-The six largest banks control about 89 % of total assets.
-In addition, there are 12 non-bank financial institutions specializing in investment operations, three licensed exchange houses, twenty-eight insurance companies, four credit card issuers, fourteen bonded warehouses, and four offshore banks which, by law, are affiliated with domestic financial groups.
-The Superintendence of Banks is responsible for regulating the financial services industry.
+According to information from the Superintendence of Banks (SIB), which is responsible for regulating the financial services industry, Guatemala’s 18 commercial banks had an estimated $63.8 billion in assets in April 2023.
+The six largest banks control about 87 percent of total assets.
+In addition, there are 11 non-bank financial institutions specializing in investment operations, three licensed exchange houses, twenty-eightinsurance companies, four credit card issuers, and fourteen bonded warehouses.

 Foreign Exchange Controls